sparrowcode/PermissionsKit/README.md

 ### CocoaPods:

-This is an outdated way of doing things.
+This is an outdated way.
 I advise you to use [SPM](#swift-package-manager).
 However, I will continue to support Cocoapods for some time.

 <details><summary>Cocoapods Instalation</summary>